You can use polyurethane over wooden surfaces to protect them. But, can you use polyurethane on metal?

-Does it Prevent Rust?
+Does Polyurethane Prevent Rust?

 Rust damages metal faster than anything else.
 So, when choosing a finish for it, you must pick one that’s rust-resistant.
-Polyurethane is one of the best finishes as its coating acts as a protective layer to prevent rust.

 Related Read: How To Paint Concrete With Polyurethane Paint?